mariesophiet/master_thesis/docs/developer_information/project_dependencies.md

 - jinja2
 - tabulate

-If the system’s Python environment is restricted (e.g., due to externally-managed-environment policies), the setup script will offer the option to install packages using the `--break-system-packages` flag.
+If the system's Python environment is restricted (e.g., due to externally-managed-environment policies), the setup script will offer the option to install packages using the `--break-system-packages` flag.
 Manual installation is also supported if preferred.